1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 ### Criticism of Vanilla JS #4: It Will Never Scale

-This one is more complicated to address.
-I've built many large JavaScript projects and have scaled them across many developers, making these companies tons of money, and some of these apps still exist and are used today.
+This one is more complicated to address beyond a single blog post.
+I have indeed built many large vanilla JavaScript projects and have scaled them across developers, making the companies I worked for tons of money, and the apps still exist and are used today.

-Here's my hot take: Conventions and idioms are always needed, no matter if you have a framework.
-The codebase will always be only as good as the team,
+Here's my potentially hot take on this one: Conventions and idioms are always needed, no matter if you have a framework. **At the end of the day, your codebase will only be only as good as your team, not the framework.**

 The way vanilla JS scales is the same way any framework scales.
 You have to have intelligent people talk about the needs of the codebase and project.

-So with that, here are my JavaScript idioms and conventions I can demonstrate in this application:

 ## The Top 5 JavaScript Idioms and Conventions found in my TodoMVC Code

-However, many people were super positive about this no-nonsense approach.
-They are even requesting for me to create learning materials around vanilla JavaScript.
-I've built large apps and do know that they can scale, but you need to follow some language idioms and conventions to make it work.
+Despite the criticisms, many people were super positive about this no-nonsense approach.
+As mentioned, I've built large apps and do know that they can scale, but you need to follow some language idioms and conventions to make it work.

-Here are the conventions I can demonstrate in this codebase.
+Here are the thoughts I had extracted from this simple example of a codebase.

 ### 1. Prefix variables containing DOM nodes to $varname or $.* namespace.